 I am a classically trained artist whose work has been shown at The San Francisco Museum of Modern Art Rental Gallery, The American Academy and Institute of Arts and Letters in NYC as part of an Allied Artists of America exhibit, and Windsor Gallery in Miami, Florida.
 I used to paint for for the San Francisco Opera, ACT, The San Francisco Ballet, and movies that came to town.
-I am classically trained and this shows in my work.

 The Window Series – An Inspiration For The Imagination is my first venture into the way I create art these days.
 For example: When I drew in Window 1, I didn’t know she was pregnant, had a tattoo or a lizard.
 Window 9 started out as an innocent kiss but turned into something much more provocative.
 I provide only part of the scene, just as a window pane does, so you can create your own story and complete the picture.

 The New Fable and New Mythology series are similar to the Window series in execution but not content.
 I encourage you to make up a new myth or a new fable based on the image.
 Make it relevant to the world we live in.

 Support The Arts